jeremymsimon/CoPublication_Networks/README.md

 And further, is specific to the specified affiliation (`-a` or `--affl`) such that the query includes this for each author's `[AFFL]`.
 This largely avoids issues where a given author name is not "pubmed unique".
 However, _author's names that are not unique to the given affiliation will return any and all matches_; thus some manual pruning of the output may be desired.

+Another consideration is when authors have multiple given or family names.
+Academic journals and pubmed do not handle these consistently!
+So if someone on my input list publishes under a name like "John Jacob Jingleheimer Schmidt", pubmed may list them as:
+* Schmidt John
+* Schmidt John Jacob
+* Jingleheimer Schmidt John
+* Jingleheimer Schmidt John Jacob

+_plus lots of other possibilities_, so choose your input names wisely, and again manual pruning of the output may be desired for these cases.

 # Output
 * CoPublication_table_full.txt
   + Contains exact query as performed, followed by resulting pubmed ID, article title, journal, and publication year